-Finally, in S4 our students are able to join the rock climbing team, as a Games option.
-A longstanding Birkdale sporting activity, synonymous with our city, we aim to develop the skills of a climber and embed the culture of climbing into those that join the team.
+Finally, there are many ways for students to engage in fantastic pursuits and outdoor education options.
+They will need to keep their eyes open for these opportunities as they are often oversubscribed.
+An example of a longstanding Birkdale sporting activity, synonymous with our city, we aim to develop the skills of a climber and embed the culture of climbing into those that join the team.
 It is much more than a sport and is a grounding activity, which opens up an array of new horizons.
+This culminates in the summer climbing trip for the Sixth Form, alternating between the Big Rock trip to Snowdonia for multi-pitch mountain climbing and Small Rock bouldering in Fontainebleau, France.